Read Time: 38 minutes

 Another very important definition in B2B business is the visibility and availability of list pricing information.
 You’ll need to consider whether you will publish your prices publicly, make them available online for identified users, or only inform customers about pricing after a specific request from them.
 There are established conventions for both of these definitions in each industry, but having a pricing strategy that breaks the mold can prove very successful.

-Defining the meaning and availability of list prices will inform the next steps in the pricing process where an organization defines how they actually set the list prices.
+Defining the meaning and availability of list prices will inform the next steps in the pricing process where an organization defines how to set prices for its products.

 Methods for Setting List Prices